petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-analytics-and-experiences/claritys-analytics-and-experiences-requirements.md

 ## Conclusion

-Now that you've reviewed Clarity's requirements for leveraging website analytics to understand users and deliver personalized experiences, let's learn more about how Liferay can satisfy their needs.
+Now that you've reviewed Clarity's analytics and personalization requirements, let's learn more about how Liferay Analytics Cloud can satisfy them.

 Next Up: [Understanding Users with Analytics Cloud](./understanding-users-with-analytics-cloud.md)